Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 9: You Will Eventually Develop Your Own Style Of Post Processing

-It may not seem like it when you start, but you will eventually develop your own style of post-processing.
-That style, combined with your composition, develops a look that is recognizably your own.
+When you start, it may not seem like it, but you will eventually develop your post-processing style.
+That style, combined with your composition, develops a recognizably your own look.